A continuum model of multi-phase reactive transport in igneous systems: Multi-phase reactive transports in igneous systems

-Experiments show that this last stage is prone to flow localization and tipping-point behaviors \citep[e.g.][]{Oppenheimer2015}.
-To date, few igneous process models have included a third vapor phase. \citet{Gutierrez2010} included the segregation of crystals and vapour bubbles in their magma chamber model, but focus more on the thermo-chemical aspects than on mechanical coupling. \citet{Huber2018} extended the two-phase model of \citep{bercovici03} in the porous flow limit to two pore fluids in a compactible matrix. \citet{Afanasyev2018} employ a method based on petroleum reservoir modelling to calculate vapour and brine transport through an undeformable porous medium.
-However, none of these provide a model framework general enough to investigate and compare the full range of processes outlined here, including porous, mushy, and suspension flows of two, three or more solid, liquid and gas phases.
+Experiments show that this last stage is prone to flow localization and tipping-point behaviors \citep[e.g.,][]{Oppenheimer2015, Barth2019}.
+To date, few igneous process models have included a third volatile phase. \citet{Gutierrez2010} include the segregation of crystals and bubbles in their magma chamber model, but focus on the thermo-chemical aspects over the mechanical coupling. \citet{Huber2018} extend the two-phase model of \citep{bercovici03} to include two pore fluids in a compacting matrix. \citet{Afanasyev2018} employ a modified reservoir modelling tool to simulate vapour and brine transport through an undeformable porous rock. \citet{Oliveira2018} provide a general theory for $n$ compressible phases but only discuss applications for two incompressible phases in the porous limit.
+Hence, existing models do not offer a sufficiently general model framework to investigate and compare the range of processes outlined here.
+The goal here is therefore to provide a framework for formulating multi-phase reactive transport models specifically for porous, mush, and suspension flows of two, three or more solid, liquid and gas phases in the context of igneous systems.